The Big Fisherman: Production

 The film was Rowland V. Lee's first in over 10 years.
 It was shot in Super Panavision 70 (the first film so credited) by Lee Garmes.
 The original music score was composed by Albert Hay Malotte, an American composer who is best known for his musical setting of The Lord's Prayer, composed in 1935, and introduced on radio that year by John Charles Thomas.

 Though originally rejected by Walt Disney because of its religious tone, the film was supported by Roy Disney, and was distributed by Buena Vista, making it one of the few religious films ever associated with the Disney Company.

 It was shot on location in the San Fernando Valley in California.
 Portions were shot at La Quinta, California.

 After having starred in a number of MGM film musicals from 1950 (Annie Get Your Gun) to 1955 (Kismet), Howard Keel switched to straight acting roles with the 1958 British noir thriller Floods of Fear, followed by The Big Fisherman.
 He starred or co-starred in six additional features (four of which were westerns) between 1961 and 1968 and made his final appearance in a 2002 film, playing a supporting role.

 John Saxon was borrowed from Universal.

-It was Borzage's last film that he completed.
+It was the last film that Borzage completed.